Louiscvh/weatherData/README.md

 Welcome to the real-time weather data visualization project!
 This application provides an immersive user experience to visualize weather data that is updated every 5 minutes.
 The main goal is to showcase the effective use of real-time technologies with a large volume of data.

+## Documentation

+- You can find the API Swagger documentation at `http://127.0.0.1:8080/apidocs/` after starting the backend server.

 ## Technologies Used

 ### Frontend